 There is so much that’s fascinating here, and suffice to say there’s more that’s potentially influenced by genetics than I ever thought possible.
 That’s not to say we should give in and indulge any and every vice — he also emphasizes that although a lot is programmed into our genes, there’s still personal responsibility and choice to manage responses.
 But it serves as a helpful reminder that much of the hand we’re dealt was beyond our choosing, and moral judgment of others helps nothing.

-One of the most fascinating things I learned was how quickly certain factors can be passed on.
+One of the most fascinating things I learned was how quickly certain factors can be passed on through epigenetics, so how events influence gene expression but don’t change the gene’s code.
 He uses the example of anxiety not requiring a long evolution and passing from grandparents who learned to experience it, and mice parents passing on fears they’d only just learned to their offspring.
 A single generation!
 Not to mention how much our parents’ diets and vices can affect our own desires.

 Sometimes it’s a bit unnerving, especially about how what we eat affects us, but it’s not alarmist.
 He offers some thoughtful ideas and considerations to close each section that take some of the sting out and suggest possibilities for areas we can control.
 It’s a good blend of accessible science for lay readers and actionable ideas for training our thinking on what we can reasonably do with this information.